Do you know what happens at a Sprint Retrospective meeting?Last updated by Piers Sinclair [SSW] 6 months ago.See history

 - Number of errors in Application Insights

-For example the Scrum Master can find PBIs (Product Backlog Items) in the Sprint that were successful / not successful and then facilitate the discussion as to why.
+As an example, the Scrum Master can find PBIs (Product Backlog Items) in the Sprint that were successful/not successful and then facilitate the discussion to find the reasons.

 Once all issues have been discussed to the satisfaction of The Scrum Team, the meeting concludes.